-When ending a marriage, in most cases people wind up hiring a divorce attorney.
-The Do-It-Yourself approach is easier and more accessible than ever, but it’s often in your best interest to have representation.
-This means at some point you’ll schedule an initial consultation with a divorce lawyer.
+When ending a marriage, most people wind up hiring a divorce attorney.
+A great deal goes into choosing the best lawyer to represent you.
+Though the Do-It-Yourself approach is easier and more accessible than ever, it’s often in your best interest to have representation.
+This leads to other questions, like how do you prepare for an initial consultation with a divorce lawyer?

 1. Collect Personal Information

 This may seem obvious, but it’s surprising how often it slips people’s minds.

 There’s a lot going on, and a lot to worry about.
 As a result, sometimes the small things fall through the cracks.
 But during your initial consultation, a divorce lawyer needs all of the basic information regarding your case.

 This means all the basic information for you and your spouse.
 Among other information this includes:

 - Recent tax documents for the last few years.